zbalkan/docs/docs/csharp/roslyn-sdk/source-generators-overview.md

 A Source Generator is a .NET Standard 2.0 assembly that is loaded by the compiler along with any analyzers.
 It is usable in environments where .NET Standard components can be loaded and run.

 ## Common scenarios
+[I am not sure this section is adding much value.
+It is distracting from how to use source generators]

 Today, there are three general approaches to inspecting user code and generating information or code based on that analysis used by technologies today: runtime reflection, IL weaving, and juggling MSBuild tasks.
 Source Generators can be an improvement over each approach.
 Runtime reflection is a powerful technology that was added to .NET a long time ago.
 There are countless scenarios for using it.
 A very common scenario is to perform some analysis of user code when an app starts up and use that data to generate things.